arangodb/docs/3.7/security-encryption.md

 It is possible to change the user supplied encryption at rest key via the [HTTP API](http/administration-and-monitoring.html#encryption-at-rest).

 To enable smooth rollout of new keys you can use the new option `--rocksdb.encryption-keyfolder` to provide a set of secrets.
-Arangod will then store the master key encrypted with the provided secrets.
+_arangod_ will then store the master key encrypted with the provided secrets.

 ```
 $ arangod \
-    --rocksdb.encryption-keyfolder=/mytmpfs/mySecrets \
+    --rocksdb.encryption-keyfolder=/mytmpfs/mySecrets
-    --server.storage-engine=rocksdb
 ```

 To start an arangod instance only one of the secrets needs to be correct,